nx-lr/32chars-js/README.md

 - The `slice` returns consecutive characters within a substring by specifying the start and end indices of the substring, such as `rep` or `ace` from `replace`.
 - The `repeat` method can be used to repeat a "factored" substring a given number of times.
 This would also use a regular expression to determine the shortest pattern within the substring and how much it is repeated.
-- The `join` method, along with `split` is used to join an array of "strings" with a delimiter that is also a string.
+- The `join` method, along with `split`, is used to join an array of "strings" with a delimiter that is also a string.
 We would employ regular expressions to determine the optimal substring to delimit a given set of text (it may not be spaces after all).
 - The `replace` method is used to replace one or all substrings of a substring, through insertion, deletion or substitution to turn it into something similar.
 We would use a string difference checker.

 Only a subset of encoded substrings will be formed from this step.
 The rest are stored in later statements, but before compilation, the compiler would build a derivation tree from the substrings it has captured from the input string.